anijs/anijs.wiki.repository/Main-helpers.md

       <div data-anijs="if: click, on: li, do: $remove, to: $find .primary"> </div>
 ```

-  - children
+  - children<a name="children"></a>

-    _Function that return the children that matched elements, optionally filtered by a selector, this function can take until two params_
+    _Function that return the children that matched elements, optionally filtered by a selector, this function takes at most two parameters_

     * Examples: *